 Please mind the time zone.
 You can’t just take the departure time and arrival time to define the overall trip.
 On pre-bookings, you can find the flight(s) duration and transit duration - those have to be summed up.

-For tickets exceeding CHF 7000.- (or equivalent), as well as for tickets exceeding reasonable amounts on a given route, prior approval from the Deputy Executive Director (COO) (in his absence, from the Director of Finance,) is needed before issuing the ticket.
+For tickets exceeding CHF 7000.- (or equivalent), as well as for tickets exceeding reasonable amounts on a given route, prior approval from the Deputy Executive Director (COO) or in his absence, from the Director of Finance, is needed before issuing the ticket.

 If for some reasons an economy ticket can’t be purchased (flight fully booked, high level invitee, medical condition) and has to be booked in business class then the booking must be approved by the COO before confirming the booking.